ybruce61414/LeetCode/heap/README.md

 // this method will put the idx to the correct posotion up to the root _bubbleUp() {
-  let curIdx = this.values.length - 1;
+  // O(logN): tree height up to the root, worst case let curIdx = this.values.length - 1;
   let parentIdx = this.getParent(curIdx);